 Free InformationCLICK HEREOR CALL 1-877-4HANGER

-Information is power and the Hanger Clinic National Upper Extremity Prosthetics Program (UEPP) wants to give each person the information they need to understand their prosthetic options.
+Information is power and the Hanger Clinic National Upper Limb Program (ULP) wants to give each person the information they need to understand their prosthetic options.

 One option is choosing not to wear a prosthesis.
 For some people, this is the best choice and the one with which they are most comfortable.
 There may be limited functional advantage to using a prosthesis and they may prefer to adapt to their limb deficiency.
 Other reasons may be a negative experience with their first prosthesis or the prospect of revision surgery, which is sometimes necessary for a successful prosthetic fit.